klmnden/azure-docs.tr-tr/articles/azure-resource-manager/resource-group-move-resources.md

   }
   ```

-     Yanıt için doğrulama işlemi aşağıdaki biçimdedir:
+     Doğrulama işleminde yanıta aşağıdaki biçimdedir:

   ```json
   {